 “Of course I am.
 A sweet little old woman has lived here for as long as I can remember.
 I’ve bought a lot of herbs from her over the years.
 It has been awhile since my last visit though.
 I’ve been travelling a lot lately.
 She’s got to be getting up there in years.
 Maybe she can’t get around like she used to.
 That’s probably why it looks a little rundown.”

-Andrea raised her eyebrows at Janet and they sat staring at the house for an indecisive moment until Marko’s renewed coughing got them moving.
+Andrea raised her eyebrows at Janet and they sat staring at the house for an indecisive moment until another bout of Marko coughing got them moving.
 The two climbed out and attempted to help him out of the car.
 He shooed them away and got out on his own.
 A short, squat grandmotherly woman answered the door and ushered them into a small living room.

 The shuttered windows blocked out the sunshine.
 Janet stepped over the threshold and felt the temperature drop.
 It was like stepping into a cave.
 Her sensitive nose detected decay, beneath the strong scent of cleaning solution.
 She looked up and realized the walls were crowded with taxidermy heads mounted on plaques.
 A hundred glass eyes seemed to fix their blank gazes on them.

 Andrea and Janet exchanged frustrated glances.
 Again, Andrea started to mention the herbs but Marko tapped her hand and shook his head no. Janet could tell that her sister’s anger had not returned since the shadow cat’s attack.
 Rather than confront the woman, Andrea shrugged and fell silent.
 Janet’s frustration increased.
-The one time her sister’s anger actually would have helped the situation, it had deserted her.
+The one time her sister’s anger actually would have helped the situation, it was absent.

 Marko appeared to think it rude to cut short the endless small talk.
 Janet got the sense that it was not so much a friendly chat as it was some sort of stalling tactic on the part of the withered old crone.
 But why?
 What was she up to?
 The others didn’t appear to suspect anything.